 RF energy burn hazard.
 Disconnect power in the cabinet to prevent injury while disconnecting and connecting antennas.
+WARNING equipment.
+Failure to follow this guideline may result in electric shock.

-All TX and RX RF cables' outer shields must be grounded per Motorola R56 requirements.
+All TX and RX RF cables' outer shields must be grounded per Motorola R56 requirements